 A tension is building on the subject of flexibility in permissions, with the promoters of nationally significant infrastructure projects on one side, and those affected by projects and the Planning Inspectorate on the other.

 Planners may be about to be hit by a tsunami of planning applications to install energy efficiency measures.
 And, bizarrely, many of the applicants will be seeking a refusal.
 And this could happen every five years!1 comment

 We report in this week's edition that communities secretary Greg Clark has personally turned down eight solar farm schemes since the end of November.

-Planning rules based on European law are likely to take many years to change, a London conference organised by Planning heard yesterday.
+Planning rules based on European law are likely to take many years to change despite the Brexit vote, a London conference organised by Planning heard yesterday.
 Here are three key messages to emerge from the event.

 Commentators say that major infrastructure schemes could face closer scrutiny of air quality impacts and greater vulnerability to legal challenge following a court judgement that ruled that the government's air quality plan (AQP) is unlawful.

 An assessment of the UK's needs being drawn up by the government's infrastructure adviser will consider the interactions between housing and infrastructure, but is unlikely to take the form of a national spatial plan.